datagrok-ai/public/help/develop/dataframe.md

 [Python](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) and
 [R](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/data.frame).

-Compared to these, Datagrok implementation is considerably optimized.
-While it isn't possible to control the browser entirely, the in-memory engine is designed in such way that all data related operations, such as aggregations or statistical computations, are performed efficiently on modern machines.
-Dataframe:
+In comparison, Datagrok implementation is considerably optimized.
+While it isn't possible to control the browser entirely, Datagrok in-memory engine is designed in such way that all data-related operations, such as aggregations or statistical computations, are performed efficiently on modern machines.

+Here are a few of unique dataframe design features:

-* Designed to allocate little memory space, utilizes adaptive bit storage
+* Built to allocate little memory space, utilizes adaptive bit storage
 * Operates on raw data instead of JavaScript wrapping objects
 * Utilizes manual memory management with the column-based layout
 * Doesn't have blocking structures, works well in multithreaded environments
 * Made to work entirely in the browser, but same dataframe code also runs on Datagrok servers, e.g. for serialization
-* Uses custom serialization codecs
+* Uses custom serialization codecs for efficiency

-Datagrok [visualizations][102] are fast because they work directly with the dataframe data instead of layers of physical objects' abstractions.
+Datagrok [visualizations][102] are fast because they work directly with the dataframe data instead of layers of language abstractions.

 ## `DG.Column`

-Columns support the types specified in a [`DG.COLUMN_TYPE`][103] enum: `STRING`, `INT`, `FLOAT`, `BOOL`, `DATE_TIME`, `BIG_INT`, `QNUM`, `DATA_FRAME` and `OBJECT`.
-Find the details of handling these types [further in this article][105].
+Columns support the types specified in [`DG.COLUMN_TYPE`][103] enum: `STRING`, `INT`, `FLOAT`, `BOOL`, `DATE_TIME`, `BIG_INT`, `QNUM`, `DATA_FRAME` and `OBJECT`.
+Find the details of handling these types [further][105].

 ### Column properties